Radmund/openXsensor_vario_gps/README.md

 -Disconnect the GPS (I just disconnect the 5v wire) when you upload a new sketch to your Arduino NANO, otherwise it will not upload.

--the sketch only supports U-BLOX protocol.
+-The sketch only supports UBX (binary) protocol.
 So NMEA settings are not needed in the config of your gps.
 Remove them.

+-

 So if everything works, you get your vario and GPS coordinates on your Taranis.
 It works great.
 I will put the links of the hardware I bought for this project in the description of the YT video.